LibreLabUCM/LLUbot-Remastered/README.md

 # LLUbot-Remastered

+## Repo Deprecated
-**This project is no longer maintained on Github, we are cotinuing the development on Gitlab**
+**This project is no longer maintained on Github, we are continuing the development on Gitlab**

 Our new Gitlab repository:
 https://gitlab.librelabucm.org/LLUorg/LLUbot-Remastered